-This is a hard one I know, but sometimes there comes a point where you must simply exert a little extra willpower and simply tell yourself: you don’t need that snack!
+This is a hard one, but sometimes there comes a point where you must simply exert a little extra willpower and simply tell yourself: you don’t need that snack!

 Especially if you know it is a habit, emotional craving or not true hunger.
 Feeling a slight sense of hunger is okay.

-The thing is, if you eat low carb diabetic friendly healthy foods, you will find most of your problems will be solved.
+The thing is, if you eat low carb blood sugar friendly whole foods, you will find most of your problems will be solved.

 Please share, pin, or tweet this post. 🙂